code16/occulta/README.md

     ],
 ```

-Nom you should schedule tasks for backup and cleanup in `app/Console/Kernel.php` (`bootstrap/app.php` since Laravel 11) :
+Now you should schedule tasks for backup and cleanup in `app/Console/Kernel.php` (`bootstrap/app.php` since Laravel 11) :

 ```php
     protected function schedule(Schedule $schedule)